meenakshiravisankar/prml/PA2/README.md

 - [] change perceptron and svm with val 20%
 - [] add acc vs iterations plot
 - [] how to add support vectors, hyperplane
 - [] In kernel, vary gamma in rbf, p in polynomial

+Misc.
+- [] Screen share